old-school hula in the maiki tradition

 A ka Luna o Puʻuonioni

 We continue to marvel over this scrappy little mele, this tongue-in-cheek wooing song of Kamapuaʻa, this prayer of Hi‘iaka, this pebble hula.
-“It belongs to antiquity, to the wā kōli‘uli‘u” (what Aunty Maka Bacon liked to say in response to our niele questions of provenance), and yet here it is again, resilient as ever, chosen from our ‘ūniki canon (as transmitted from Kawena to Lokalia to Maiki to Māpuana), and inspired by Noenoe Zuttermeister’s admonition at the last Merrie Monarch meeting; Where are your teachers’ dances, your traditions, the things you’re supposed to honor and preserve?
+“It belongs to antiquity, to the wā kōli‘uli‘u” (what Aunty Maka Bacon liked to say in response to our niele questions of provenance), and yet here it is again, resilient as ever, chosen from our ‘ūniki canon (as transmitted from Kawena to Lokalia to Maiki to Māpuana), and inspired by Noenoe Zuttermeister’s admonition at a 2018 Merrie Monarch meeting; Where are your teachers’ dances, your traditions, the things you’re supposed to honor and preserve?
 That’s not what I’m seeing anymore at Merrie Monarch, that’s not what’s winning.

 mele from our nupepa